leodeslf/leaf/src/content/notes/method/tps/lean.md

 ## The Seven Wastes

-To succeed with Lean it's critical to **eliminate waste**.
-That's why it's worth mentioning the Seven Wastes model developed by Taiichi Ohno, considered the father of the *Toyota Production System*, among *Lean*, *Kanban*, and *Just-in-Time* manufacturing (JIT, aka.
-Pull System, a concept first developed by Kiichiro Toyoda, the founder of Toyota Motor Corporation).
+It's critical to **eliminate waste** or muda (無駄) in order to succeed, that's why Taiichi Ohno, which is also considered the father of the *Toyota Production System*, *Kanban*, and *Just-in-Time* (applied at a systematic, large scale), developed the Seven Wastes model.

 The Seven Wastes are:

-1. *Delay, waiting or time spent in a queue with no value being added*.
+1. *Delay*, waiting or time spent in a queue with no value being added.
-1. *Producing more than we need*.
+1. *Overproduction*, doing more than we actually need.
-1. *Over processing or undertaking non-value added activity*.
+1. *Over processing* or undertaking non-value added activity.
-1. *Transportation*.
+1. *Transportation* between plants or even around the globe.
-1. *Unnecessary movement or motion*.
+1. *Movement* of stuff by machines or people.
-1. *Inventory*.
+1. *Inventory*, an unwanted pile or accumulation of resources or products.
-1. *Defects in the product*.
+1. *Defects in the product*, which means it's an undesired product.

 ---